Harvey Comics

 Harvey Comics (also known as Harvey World Famous Comics, Harvey Publications, Harvey Comics Entertainment, Harvey Hits, Harvey Illustrated Humor, and Harvey Picture Magazines) was an American comic book publisher, founded in New York City by Alfred Harvey in 1941, after buying out the small publisher Brookwood Publications.
 His brothers, Robert B. and Leon Harvey, joined shortly after.
-The company soon got into licensed characters, which, by the 1950s, became the bulk of their output.
-The artist Warren Kremer is closely associated with the publisher.
+Though the company was founded to publish original comics, by the 1950s, it was focused on licensed content, largely from Paramount Pictures' Noveltoons series.
+The artist Warren Kremer was closely associated with the publisher.

 Harvey Comics' most notable characters are Casper the Friendly Ghost and Richie Rich.
 Harvey's mascot is named Joker, a harlequin jack-in-the-box character.
-He was also the mascot of the cartoon shorts series Noveltoons which brought to life many Harvey Comics characters; he also appeared as a cameo in the ending scene of the film Who Framed Roger Rabbit, alongside many other famous cartoon characters.
+Originally, he was the mascot of the cartoon shorts series Noveltoons, which originated many of Harvey Comics' key characters; he also appeared as a cameo in the ending scene of the film Who Framed Roger Rabbit, alongside many other famous cartoon characters.